Gabrielle Union

 Union starred as the lead characters in BET drama series Being Mary Jane (2013–2019), for which she has received an NAACP Image Award, and in the crime series L.A.'s Finest (2019–2020).
 Outside of acting, Union has written four books: two memoirs, titled We're Going to Need More Wine (2017) and You Got Anything Stronger?
 (2021), and two children's books, titled Welcome to the Party (2020) and Shady Baby (2021).

-She has also been an outspoken advocate for issues involving women's health, LGBTQ+ equality, and violence against women, and was awarded the President's Award from the NAACP Image Awards, alongside her husband Dwyane Wade for their humanitarian efforts.
+At the age of 19, Union was attacked and raped at gunpoint.
+She has been an outspoken advocate for issues involving women's health, LGBTQ+ equality, and violence against women, and was awarded the President's Award from the NAACP Image Awards, alongside her husband Dwyane Wade for their humanitarian efforts.
 Union was included on Time's list of the 100 most influential people in the world in 2020.

 Biography from the Wikipedia article Gabrielle Union.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.